 Irvine Law Firm provides Legal Advice by Phone or Email in the following areas:

-- All aspects of Family Law, including Separation, Divorce, Spousal Support, Alimony, Post Separation Support, Child Support, Child Custody, Visitation, Property Division, and Equitable Distribution.
+- All aspects of Family Law, including Separation, Divorce, Spousal Support, Alimony, Post Separation Support, Child Support, Child Custody, Visitation, Parenting Coordination, Property Division, Collaborative Family Law and Equitable Distribution.

 - Foreclosures, including how to pursue a foreclosure as Trustee or Beneficiary.